antiphon/Kcross/README.md

 * Translation edge correction
 * Supports only a rectangular/cuboidal window at the moment.

+Some inhomogeneous versions are included.

-Other functions are poorly documented and usually only for 2d.
+Further functions are usually poorly documented and only for 2d.

 Contact the author in case you want something developed further.